Cocooning during COVID-19

 Accessing food, medicine and cash while cocooning

 Family, friends and neighbours can support you to get food and medical supplies.
-They must follow physical distancing guidelines.
+They should follow physical distancing guidelines.
 Where possible, you should use online shopping services.

 If these options are not available to you, the government has put help in place through the local authorities, working with voluntary sector services, to make sure you have access to food, essential household supplies and medicines.
 You can read more in our document Services during COVID-19.